darekaze/ug-archive/courses/c3334-security/asm/asm.md

 ### Q7 2.

-The seller in the 3D-secure does not hold the digital certificate for the payment authentication process.
-Instead, it only holds the token for the authorization of the payment process sent by the banking card issuer.
+The Acquirer domain in the 3D-secure does not hold the digital certificate for the payment authentication process.
+It only responsible for acquiring the information of whether the money is paid to the the bank or to the merchant.